 Penn State contact tracing overview

-To limit community spread and transmission, the University’s contact tracing process focuses on identifying, notifying and monitoring students and employees who came in close contact with a student or employee who has been diagnosed with COVID-19, or is presumed positive, while they were infectious.
+The University’s contact tracing process focuses on identifying, notifying and monitoring students who came in close contact with someone who has been diagnosed with COVID-19, or is presumed positive, while they were infectious.

 Definition of a ‘close contact’